 1000 and one nights.. the country of contrasts!

 The terrestrial paradise enchants everyone who will visit it.
 From resourceful Odysseus to the most demanding and experienced traveler.
-The vastness of the desert, the oases, the ancient civilization and the monuments of Mohammedanism and the Arabs, beside modern civilization.
+The vastness of the desert, the oases, the ancient civilization and the monuments of Mohammedanism and the Arabs, adjacent to modern civilization.
 Golden beaches, cosmopolitan resorts, trendy hotels and state-of-the-art tourist facilities from one ..., Berberian and Troglodytes scenes living beneath the surface of the earth on the other.
 It is no coincidence that Tunisia is a country so popular and attractive in Europe.
-Why Tunisia is a country with many exciting contrasts !!
-From the southern deserts to the fertile Mediterranean coasts, the Tunisian landscapes show substantial variations: arid land, oak forests, corks and pine forests, avalanches of palm trees, chine and olive groves of Sfax and Susa.
+Why Tunisia is a country with many exciting contrasts!
+From the southern deserts to the fertile Mediterranean coasts, the Tunisian landscapes show substantial variations: arid land, forests of oaks, corks and pine trees, herbaceous palm trees, chines and olive groves of Sfax and Susa.
 Legends of the distant past are widespread in fifteen Berber dialects.
-The heroic narratives are the heroes that are also known in many Mediterranean countries (especially those in which the Phoenicians lived).
+The heroic narratives star in heroes that are also known in many Mediterranean countries (especially in those in which the Phoenicians lived).

-In circular huts or square scenes, they gather from time to time - in the villages of Tunisia's interior - the heads of the Berber families to discuss village issues to draw up programs.
+In circular huts or square scenes, they gather from time to time - in the villages of Tunisia's interior - the heads of the Berber families to discuss the issues of the village, to draw up programs.
 In these cases, the patriarchal tradition of a people still prevails over a nomadic one.
-In fact, these councils of family leaders lose privileges from the ever-more specific intervention of the organizations that characterize every modern state.
-In Tunisian reality, the role of the heads of families is the same as that of the assemblies of the officials, the officials.
+In fact, these councils of family leaders lose privileges from the ever more specific intervention of the organizations that characterize every modern state.
+In Tunisian reality, the role of the heads of families is the same as that of the assemblies of officials, officials.

 The cities of Tunisia